Wave Rider

-Staff photographers included Rob Battipaglia, Joaquin Garcia and Larry Marshall and also Sal Catania who was Photo Editor and staff photographer for a short period of time.
+Staff photographers included Rob Battipaglia, Joaquin Garcia and Larry Marshall, as well as Sal Catania, who was a photo editor and staff photographer for a short period of time.
 Reggie Hodgson was the art director in the late-1970s.

 Wave Rider covered international surfing as well as surfing on the East Coast of the United States.

 Wave Rider ceased publication in 1982.